ccoutant/dwarf-locations/chapter2-diffs.md

-example, a value that is only read may be promoted from memory to a register for some region of code, but later code may revert to reading the value from memory as the register may be used for other purposes.
-For the code region where the value is in a register, any change to the object value must be made in both the register and the memory so both regions of code will read the updated value.*</span>
+example, a value that is only read may be promoted from memory to a register for some region of code, but later code may revert to reading the value from memory as the register may be used for other purposes.*</span>

-<span class="add">*When given multiple locations, a consumer can read the
+<span class="add">When given multiple locations, a consumer can read the
-object’s value from any of those locations (since they all refer to storage that has the same value), but must write any changed value to all the locations.*</span>
+object’s value from any of those locations (since they all refer to storage that should contain the same value), but must write any changed value to all the locations.</span>

 <span class="add">DWARF can describe the location of program objects in
 several kinds of storage.
-The location identifies a specific bank of storage, and provides a (zero-based) bit offset relative to the start of that storage.</span>
+The location identifies a specific kind of storage, and provides a (zero-based) bit offset relative to the start of that storage.</span>

-<span class="add">A storage bank is a linear stream of bits of finite size.
+<span class="add">A storage "bank" is a linear stream of bits of finite size.
 The ordering of bits within a storage bank uses the bit numbering and direction conventions that are appropriate to the current language on the target architecture.
-An offset may not exceed the size (in bits) of the storage bank.</span>
+An offset must be greater than or equal to 0 and not larger than the size (in bits) of the storage bank.</span>

-<span class="add">DWARF can describe five kinds of storage banks:</span>
+<span class="add">DWARF can describe locations in four kinds of storage:</span>

 - <span class="add">Memory storage.
   Corresponds to the target architecture memory address